hekkup/qyledl/README.md

 ## Installation in Linux ##

 In order to install the application in Linux run the following command.
-If it doesn't work, please check the installation paths of files in `yle-downloader-gui.pro` project file.
-The file paths have been tested on Kubuntu 13.04 and they should be more or less the same in other distributions, too.
+If it doesn't work, please check the installation paths of files in `qyledl.pro` project file.
+The file paths have been tested on Kubuntu 13.10 and they should be more or less the same in other distributions, too.

 - `sudo make install`